tusharganguli/tusharganguli.github.io/_posts/2024-11-17-random-variable.md

 # Sample Space, Outcomes and Events

 When we run an experiment it could produce many possible outcomes.
 Set of all such possible outcomes is the sample space ($$\Omega$$) of the experiment.
-A subset of the sample space, which is the collection of all possible outcomes is called an event.
+A subset of the sample space, which is a collection of possible outcomes is called an event.

 ## Example